GabrielTrier/ece-devops-trier-malloi/README.md

 Then, you can access the Grafana dashboard at http://localhost:3000.

-In order to test make sure that Grafana and Pormetheus are installed on your k8s clusters.
+In order to test you need to make sure that Grafana and Prometheus are installed on your k8s clusters.

 We are able to monitor CPU and memory usage through a dashboard visible in the `\images` folder.
+Furthermore an alert was put in place in Grafana to test if the application is down or not.
+The query for the alert is : `up{job="userapi-service"}` and the condition: `WHEN avg() OF query(A, 1m, now) IS BELOW 1`.
+You can see that it was triggered in the `\images` folder with its firing state.
  ## Links
 - Docker hub link: https://hub.docker.com/r/gabrieltrier/userapi
 - Microsoft Azure acces point: https://devopstriermalloiheimburger.azurewebsites.net/